 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
+While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from entering your Columbus home.
-That's maximum air filtration, but would also be a terrible way to live.
+Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from entering your Columbus home.
+That's all-out air filtration, but would also be the least comfortable way to go.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Service Experts Heating & Air Conditioning technician to ensure your system has the capability of moving the correct volume of air through higher efficiency filters.
-You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning technician to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
+You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.